MM-360/UCL_MSc_Project_2024/README.md

 This repository contains all the notebooks and helper files created for my MSc Project.

 All code was written using Python version 3.12.3 using miniconda.

+PC used for development:
+* Winodws 11 Pro
+* NVIDIA RTX 4090 FE
+* 64GB RAM
+* Intel Corei7 14700K

 # Install